 This podcast features a deep conversation with Australian non-dual teacher and author Peter Fenner.
 Peter Fenner has come through the Mahayana Tibetan Buddhist tradition of Non-duality.
-Currently living in Canberra Australia with his wife, to be close to his grandchildren.
 Please scroll down for our inspiring conversation on youtube.
 Or listen to the pod here or on Spotify or Apple Podcasts.

 Peter Meets Lama Thubten Yeshe

 Peter had the good fortune to meet his Guru the Tibetan Lama Thubten Yeshe at a difficult stage in his life.
 As they say when the student is ready the master appears.
 Lama Thubten Yeshe accepted Peter Fenner as his student and directed him to teach Dharma (the Buddhist teachings of life) in a University setting.
 Peter was directed to do his Ph.D, and to become a professor and teacher of Mahayana Buddhism.
 Peter shares with this instruction from Lama Yshe the next 20 or 30 years of his life were set in that path.
 In 1978 Peter was ordained as a monk and he lived (and studied) as a celibate Tibetan Buddhist monk for nine years.